UneAbeilleee/to_do_list-Elies-CDOF5/README.md

 ## How to contribute

-If you wa,t to contribute
+If you wa,t to contribute you can do :
+    - Add colors to distinguish between completed/unfinished tasks
+    - Add due dates
+Or whatever you wish

 1. **Fork the project**
 2. **Create a new branch**